 Companies looking for computerized maintenance management software, or “CMMS,” can face some significant decisions — this type of enterprise software resource can be tremendously valuable and save enormous amounts of time, effort and money.
 At the same time, there are a lot of options to choose from, and not all of them provide the same results.

 Many managers understand that buying an ill-fitting enterprise software can have a huge negative impact on a business, so companies put significant work into researching their options.

-Someone who hasn’t had much experience with CMMS may be very surprised to read articles like this from Efficient Plant in which one survey (albeit from a few years ago), shows that only 20%, out of hundreds of respondents, said they were happy with their CMMS system.
+Someone who hasn’t had much experience with CMMS may be very surprised to read survey results over the last several years that show that as low as 20% say they are happy with their CMMS system.
 It’s telling that many of these people reported that they didn’t get the return on investment that they wanted for a CMMS package.

 Supporting Company Goals